-However, the accredited investor standard applies to a minority of hedge funds, such as small New York-based funds, and certain real estate funds.
-Still, for most startup hedge funds, a higher standard applies.
-Notably, these higher standards do not allow investors to qualify through income, which can be problematic for emerging managers when raising capital.
+The accredited investor standard applies to a minority of hedge funds, such as small New York-based funds, and certain real estate funds.
+Yet, for most startup hedge funds, a higher standard applies.
+Notably, these higher standards do not allow investors to qualify through yearly income, which can be problematic for emerging managers when raising capital.
 Read more about marketing an investment fund for emerging managers here.

 Depending on the nature of the fund’s portfolio assets, the size of the assets under management (AUM), the fund managers’ home state, and other factors, the accreditation standard could be one of the following:

 (i) $2.2 million net worth (“qualified clients”);

 (ii) $5 million net investments (“qualified purchasers”); or